amrvac/amrvac/doc/par.md

 The `gradient_limiter` is the selection of a limiter to be used in computing gradients (or divergence of vector) when the typegrad=limited (or typediv=limited) is selected.
-It is thus only used in the gradientS (divvectorS) subroutines in geometry.t (and has effect for the MHD modules).
+It is thus only used in the gradientS (divvectorS) subroutines in geometry.t and has effect for the magnetohydrodynamics (MHD) modules.

 When having a gravitational stratification, one might benefit from performing linear reconstruction on the primitive variables log10(rho) and/or log10(p).
 This can